 The two of them set up their own entente cordiale, leading to a first EP including the single “Oh My” which instantly got airplays on the French radios and synch in awarded movie “Toute Première Fois” starring Pio Marmai.

-David has been doing some pretty impressive shows supporting artists including Marina Kaye, Madeleine Peyroux, The Hives, The Stranglers, Aurora, Rose….and in 2018 the eagerly anticipated “Soul And Bones” album has been released and already streamed 2 000 000 times.
+David has been doing some pretty impressive shows supporting artists including Marina Kaye, Madeleine Peyroux, The Hives, The Stranglers, Aurora, Rose….and in 2018 the eagerly anticipated “Soul And Bones” album has been released and already streamed more than a 2 000 000 times.